 Now we discuss how we can compare the traces for different values of $P$.
 We have introduced an algebra homomorphism $\varphi_{Q_1,Q_2}\colon \A_{PQ_1Q_2}\to \A_{P}$ and considered pullback of twisted traces under it.
 Since this map is the identity on $\C[z]$, it preserves the formal Stieltjes transform.
 Since we can easily tell if a trace is 0 or degenerate from its formal Stieltjes transform, this shows: \begin{thm} If $P_1(x)\mid P_2(x)\in\C[x]$, then the pullback by the homomorphism $\varphi_{Q_1,Q_2}$ introduced in \eqref{varphi-def} induces an injective map $\cC_{P_1,t}\hookrightarrow \cC_{P_2,t}$.
 This homomorphism preserves the formal Stieltjes transform.
 The subspace $\D_{P_1,t}$ is the preimage of $\D_{P_2,t}$. \end{thm} \begin{proof} Since the map $\varphi=\varphi_{Q_1,Q_2}$ acts by the identity on $\C[z]$, it preserves formal Stieltjes transforms: $F_T=F_{T\circ \varphi}$.
-Thus, by \cref{FS-injective}, pullback sends non-zero traces to non-zero traces, and thus is injective.
+Thus, by Lemma~\ref{FS-injective}, pullback sends nonzero traces to nonzero traces, and thus is injective.
 Similarly, by \cref{rational=degenerate}, the pullback of a trace is degenerate if and only if the original trace is. \end{proof}

-Note that if $P_1\ne P_2$ then this map is never an isomorphism on the space of all traces, but it may be on the space of degenerate traces, which we can check by seeing that the dimensions on the same.
+Note that if $P_1\ne P_2$ then this map is never an isomorphism on the space of all traces, but it may be on the space of degenerate traces, which we can check by seeing if the dimensions are the same.
 This happens when $\delta(P_1)=\delta(P_2)$.
 This condition can be stated in a number of ways, but one way to say it is that if $a$ is a zero of different orders $p<p'$ for $P_1$ and $P_2$, then all other zeros in $a+\Z$ must have the same vanishing order $\leq p$ for $P_1$ and $P_2$.

-Employing different decompositions of the rational function $F_T(x+\half)-tF_t(x-\half)$, we obtain different decompositions of our twisted trace, which are often interestingly compatible with this pullback.
+Employing different decompositions of the rational function $F_T(x+\half)-tF_T(x-\half)$, we obtain different decompositions of our twisted trace, which are often interestingly compatible with this pullback.

-For example, a rational function with a single pole of order $s$ at $a$ will give a twisted trace for $P(x)=(x-a)^s$, and as long as $t\neq 1$, we can write any twisted trace canonically as the sum of pullbacks of these traces, corresponding to the principal part decomposition of $F_T(x+\half)-tF_t(x-\half)$.
-However, this process is badly incompatible with degeneracy, since when $P$ has a single root, all traces will be non-degenerate.
+For example, a rational function with a single pole of order $s$ at $a$ will give a twisted trace for $P(x)=(x-a)^s$, and as long as $t\neq 1$, we can write any twisted trace canonically as the sum of pullbacks of these traces, corresponding to the principal parts decomposition of $F_T(x+\half)-tF_T(x-\half)$.
+However, this process is badly incompatible with degeneracy, since when $P$ has a single root, all nonzero traces will be nondegenerate.

 More natural for us is to decompose according to the order of poles.
 That is, we let: